DaveCaulfield/hangman/README.md

 # credits

 The Hangman wordgame was built as my Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/ie/).
-I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Code institue Slack community, Tutors and all at the Code institute for the help and support provided to me throughout this project.
+I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Code institue Slack community and the Code institute taem for the help and support provided to me throughout this project.